SERVIR/AppTemplate2022/README.md

 * Create credentials by following the steps in from https://docs.google.com/document/d/1jn3abOHUM5EpfrSipWUPYV-KhphzKVbGNGSLUBPGuHA/edit
-    * You will need the key JSON file, client ID, client secret key and service account detaills
+    * You will need the key JSON file, client ID, client secret key and service account details

-* Install and authenticate earth engine using your google account and enable Earthengine API
+* Install and authenticate earth engine using your Google account and enable Earthengine API

 ### Installation